 Check the tire pressure.
-Tires should be inflated to 20psi.
+The 4 wing tires should be inflated to 20psi.
+The center transport tires should be inflated to 50 PSI.

 Periodically check for loose fasteners.
 Fasteners are all torqued at the factory but vibrations from normal operation may cause some of the fasteners to loosen, especially when the machine is relatively new.